RunClaw Docs

 Where your keys are stored

-Your LLM API keys are stored on your VPS only:
+Your LLM API keys live on your VPS:

-• Agent Zero: Written to settings.json and .env inside the Docker container
+• Agent Zero: settings.json and .env inside the Docker container

-You can verify this by SSHing into your VPS and checking the config files directly.
+You can verify where your keys live by SSHing into your VPS and checking the config files directly.
 You have full root access.

 Troubleshooting